VatConnect/FSX/README.md

 # Description

-VatConnect is an add-on for FSX (with plans to support other simulators in the future) that connects it to the Vatsim flight simulation network (vatsim.net).
-The main difference with other existing Vatsim pilot clients include:
+VatConnect is an add-on for FSX that connects it to the Vatsim flight simulation network (vatsim.net).
+There are plans to support other flight simulators in the future.
+The main differences with other existing Vatsim pilot clients include:

 -- Except for the server communications, which are proprietary and covered by Vatsim NDA, the rest of the project is open-sourced to allow continued development.